Lifeline Program Information

 To Apply for Lifeline:

-Please complete the certification form and contact the South Slope customer service team at 319-626-2211.
+Please complete one of the following application forms and contact the South Slope customer service team at 319-626-2211.